LoopKit/loopdocs/docs/browser/other-apps.md

 1. Click Create but do not fill out the next form.
 That is for submitting to the app store and you will not be doing that.

 You are done with the create app step.

-You will use this same browser location to complete the next step.
-Tap on the *TestFlight* tab at the top of the page.
+**You will use this same browser location to complete the next step.
+Tap on the *TestFlight* tab at the top of the page.**

 ## Add Users to *TestFlight* for App

+> If you are not already on your app page because you just created it, use this link to get there: [App Store Connect / Apps](https://appstoreconnect.apple.com/apps){: target="_blank" }.
+Find your app and click on it and then select the *TestFlight* tab at the top of the page.

 You need to configure a *TestFlight* Internal Testing Group for each app you build and invite the users (including yourself).

 * Each person added to the Internal Testing Group gets an invitation to join the group for this app
 * Then after each successful build of the app, group members will get a notification when the new build is transferred to *TestFlight* and is available for use